MicrosoftDocs/msteams-docs/msteams-platform/concepts/outgoingwebhook.md

 ## Limitations

-* Custom bots do not have access to non-messaging APIs, such as team roster membership.
+* Outgoing webhooks do not have access to non-messaging APIs, such as team roster membership.
-* Custom bots cannot post into channels asynchronously; that is, not as a reply to a user message.
+* Outgoing webhooks cannot post into channels asynchronously; that is, not as a reply to a user message.
 * Although outgoing webhooks can use rich cards, they cannot leverage button actions like `imBack` or `invoke`.

-## Sample Custom bot
+## Sample Outgoing webhook

 For sample code illustrating a outgoing webhook, see our sample on GitHub: [OfficeDev/microsoft-teams-sample-custombot](https://github.com/OfficeDev/microsoft-teams-sample-custombot)